1 . 5

 video : The creative process - Savoir-faire

-The two-dimensional camellia sketch evolves to a three-dimensional design, where it will soon be embedded with gemstones and luminescent rose quartz carvings.
+The two-dimensional camellia sketch evolves into a three-dimensional design, where it will soon be embedded with gemstones and luminescent rose quartz carvings.